401(k) glossary: Your guide to retirement terminology

 Call it the closest thing to a 401(k) rulebook.
-While the federal government doesn’t require companies to offer retirement plans, it does set minimum standards on those that do.
+While the federal government doesn’t require companies to offer retirement plans, it does set minimum standards for those that do.
 The Employee Retirement Income Security Act (ERISA) outlines the conduct, responsibilities, and obligations 401(k) providers have to their employees.
 It also requires most retirement plans to pass stringent nondiscrimination testing to ensure that top executives aren’t disproportionately benefiting compared to other employees.

 Most 401(k) plans offer participants control over the investment of their accounts by selecting from among a menu of mutual funds.
 Each mutual fund in a participant’s portfolio comes with an administrative and operating charge, taken from the participant’s invested funds as a percentage of the assets invested in that fund.
-This charge is called the fund’s “expense ratio.”
+This charge is called the fund’s expense ratio.
 A fund’s expense ratio measures how much of a fund's assets are taken by the fund’s manager for these purposes, and it can vary widely from fund to fund.
 Some funds charge an expense ratio loaded with high fees.

-Highly Compensated Employee (HCE)
+Highly compensated employee (HCE)

-Individual Retirement Plan (IRA)
+Individual retirement account (IRA)

 Illinois Secure Choice

-A mutual fund is a pool of investors’ money that’s subsequently invested in stocks, bonds, and other securities and is managed by someone else (a fund manager).
-A mutual fund is structured to achieve certain investment objectives as defined in its prospectus.
-Mutual funds don’t put investors’ eggs in one basket — meaning if one specific stock goes under, the damage is limited.
-This quality makes them a popular investment option for retirement accounts.
+A mutual fund is a pool of investors’ money that’s subsequently invested in stocks, bonds, and other securities and is managed by someone else, like a fund manager.
+A mutual fund is structured to achieve certain investment objectives.
+Mutual funds don’t put investors’ eggs into one basket — meaning if one specific investment does not perform, the damage to the overall investment portfolio of the fund may be limited.

-An Oregon retirement program that requires all employers to facilitate the state auto-IRA program if they don’t offer a retirement plan for their Oregon-based employees.
+OregonSaves is a retirement program that requires all employers to facilitate a state auto-IRA if they don’t offer a retirement plan for their Oregon-based employees.²

 Depending on the plan, employees can either contribute to their retirement account before or after federal and state taxes are taken out of their paycheck.
 As the name suggests, pre-tax 401(k) contributions are taken out before, thus they reduce the employee’s gross income in that year, potentially lowering income taxes.

-Portability refers to the ease with which you can transfer an employee’s account from one employer’s plan to the plan of a different employer after a job change.
+Portability refers to the ease with which you can rollover an employee’s account from one employer’s plan to the plan of a different employer after a job change.
 In other words, if you contribute to a 401(k) account at your current job, you’ll have the option of rolling over that account to an IRA or future employer’s retirement plan (assuming the future employer’s plan permits such rollovers).

 This term simply represents your overall collection of investments.
 A diverse retirement portfolio features of stocks, bonds, commodities, mutual funds, and other investments.
 The mix of these reflects how aggressive or conservative an investment strategy is.

-Required Minimum Distribution (RMD)
+Required minimum distribution (RMD)

 When you move your retirement savings from one plan to another (as might be the case when switching employers), that’s called a rollover.
 If the old and new employers share the same third-party 401(k) plan provider, the transfer is a simple one.
 In all other cases, the old provider will likely directly transfer the value of the account in cash to the new plan.

-Roth 401(k) Plan
+Roth 401(k) deferrals

 Roth IRAs allow individuals to contribute to their retirement accounts on an “after-tax” basis, meaning they won’t owe taxes on qualified distributions (including any earnings) that are withdrawn from the IRA when they retire.
 Unlike 401(k) plans, IRAs are not necessarily employer-sponsored.

-Safe Harbor 401(k) Plans
+Safe Harbor 401(k) plans

 Companies that offer retirement plans are subject to many compliance requirements, including nondiscrimination testing.
 Safe Harbor plans are a special kind of 401(k) plan that automatically satisfies some nondiscrimination tests.
 As a trade-off, these plans require companies to contribute a minimum amount to their employees’ retirement accounts.
 Learn about these minimums here.

-Summary Plan Description (SPD)
+Summary plan description (SPD)

 By law, companies with retirement plans are required to provide employees with an overview of the program that is written in language designed to be understood by the average participant.
 How the plan works, eligibility requirements, vesting details, and other important details need to be included.